Meet Our Staff

 Renee Sample—Graduate Assistant

-Renee is a first-year student in the Higher Education Administration M.Ed. program at Vanderbilt.
+Renee is a second-year graduate student in the Higher Education Administration M.Ed. program at Vanderbilt.
 In her role as a graduate assistant, Renee investigates academic integrity cases presented to the Undergraduate Honor Council and meets with students regarding alleged violations of University policy.
 Prior to attending Vanderbilt, Renee graduated from Millikin University with a B.S. in Accounting.
 At Millikin, she was actively involved on campus as an orientation leader, Vice President of Administration of Student Senate, Collegiate Chapter President of Delta Delta Delta, and the Student Representative on Millikin University’s Board of Trustees.
 In her free time, Renee enjoys traveling, playing board games, trying new foods, and spending time with family and friends.